 Please list main stakeholders affected by the policy (e.g. staff, service users, other statutory bodies, community or voluntary sector, private sector)

-Children and Young People, families, communities & staff in the community voluntary and private sector.
+Children and young people, Community & Staff in the community voluntary and private sector.

 Are there any other policies with a bearing on this policy?
 If so, please identify them and how they impact on this policy.